cloudfoundry/bosh-bootloader/docs/getting-started-aws.md

 ### State management

 The `bbl-state.json` is an important file that contains confidential information about your infrastructure.

 The state file allows you to easily upgrade to the newest BOSH director and stemcell versions when new versions of bbl are released.
 It will allow you to issue a `bbl destroy` to destroy the many resources that `bbl` creates in AWS which is much easier and less error prone than manually finding the resources in the AWS console or CLI.

 Backing up this file into a safe place is highly recommended.
 The file should never be modified by hand.

 `bbl-state.json` contains the following:

 - AWS access key ID, secret access key, region
-- CloudFormation stack name
-- Private key (for accessing EC2 instances BOSH deploys)
 - Environment ID (unique ID for tag on all resources bbl deploys)
 - BOSH director username and password
 - BOSH director IP
 - BOSH director SSL CA, certificate, private key
 - bosh-init state and manifest (for the currently deployed director)

 The best way to extract this info is by issuing commands like

 ```
 $ bbl director-username